williaz/TechRefresher/AWS.md

 - as boot partition or attached to EC2
 - can attached to only one EC2 at a time, detach
 - AZ level replication
-- can create point- in-time consistent snapshot to S3
+- can create point-in-time consistent snapshot to S3
+  - occur asynchronously, no affect on-going r/w
 - AFR(annual failure rate): 0.1 -0.2 perc
 - Volume
   - IOPS: input/output operation per second
   - EC2 instance store: local to EC2, no snapshot support
   - EBS SSD backed: transactional workload like DB, latency-sensitive
+    - IOPS, small/random workload, transactional
   - EBS HDD-backed: throughput-intensive workload like log processing/mapreduce
+    - Throughput, large/sequential workload, infreq access
 - for ensuring consistent snapshot, recommend to detach EBS from EC2 when issue snapshot

 #### EFS